HIGH SCHOOL TELEVISION PRODUCTION

 2. Studio Production

 The basic equipment for this approach is two or three studio cameras and tripods, a switcher and monitors, microphones and mixer plus a VCR.
-A location divisible into several functional areas: Studio or class room -- where lights can be hung and a set constructed Control room -- to house the production equipment Maintenance and equipment storage.
+A location divisible into several functional areas: Studio or class room -- where lights can be hung and a set constructed Control room -- to house the production equipment and an area for maintenance and equipment storage.

 CREW POSITIONS FOR AN INSTRUCTIONAL STUDIO